Barnett R. Brickner

-Barnett Robert Brickner (September 14, 1892 – May 14, 1958) was a Jewish-American rabbi who ministered in Cleveland, Ohio for over thirty years.
+Barnett Robert Brickner (September 14, 1892 – May 14, 1958) was an American rabbi who ministered in Cleveland, Ohio for over thirty years.

 Life

-Brickner was born on September 14, 1892 in New York City, New York, the son of Joseph Brickner and Bessie Furman.
+Brickner was born on September 14, 1892, in New York City, New York, the son of Joseph Brickner and Bessie Furman.

 As a young student, Brickner was a founder of Young Judaea.
 From 1910 to 1915, he worked for the Bureau of Jewish Education in New York City as Director of Extension of Jewish Education.
-He graduated from Columbia College with a B.Sc. in 1913, Columbia University with an M.A. in 1914, and Teachers College, Columbia University with an M.A. in Education.
+He graduated from Columbia College with a B.Sc. in 1913, Columbia University with an M.A. in 1914, and Teachers College, Columbia University with an M.A. in education.
 He also studied in the graduate department of the Teachers' Institute of the Jewish Theological Seminary of America.
 During World War I, he worked as Director of the Training School and Personnel Division of the Jewish Welfare Board.
 In 1915, he went to the University of Cincinnati, where he majored in Social Sciences, Education, and Philosophy.
 He received a Ph.D. from there in 1920.
 He worked as executive director of the United Jewish Social Agencies in Cincinnati from 1919 to 1920.

 In December 1920, Brickner became rabbi of the Holy Blossom Temple in Toronto, Canada.
 Under him, the Temple switched from Conservative to moderate Reform.
 He was president of the Toronto Federation of the Jewish Philanthropies and the Ontario Jewish Immigrant Aid Society, a member of the General Ministerial Association of Toronto, Chaplain of the Palestine Masonic Lodge, and a board member of various Jewish and non-Jewish institutions.
 He was a founder of the Ontario Jewish Immigrant Aid Society and served as vice-president of Canadian Hebrew Immigrant Aid Society.
 On behalf of those two organizations, he helped arrange for the Canadian government to admit five thousand Russian Jewish refugees stranded in Romania and settle them in Canada.
 He helped establish a Jewish agricultural training farm at Georgetown in 1924 and organized the United Jewish Farmers Association of Ontario.
 He was also a cofounder and associate editor of the weekly Canadian Jewish Review.
 When he left Canada in 1925, the University of Toronto established the Rabbi Brickner Scholarship in Social Science in his honor.